List of commercial failures in video and arcade games: The Osu! Tatakae! Ouendan series

-After developing the rhythm game Gitaroo Man, iNiS Corporation began work on a more innovative one for the Nintendo DS that was based on an idea from founder Keiichi Yano, in which players would tap and drag on-screen targets in time with music to help an oendan cheer up people who are in trouble so that they can overcome their problems, which Nintendo released as Osu!
+After developing the rhythm game Gitaroo Man, iNiS Corporation began work on a more innovative one for the Nintendo DS which was based on an idea from founder Keiichi Yano, in which players would tap and drag on-screen targets in time with music to help an oendan cheer up people who are in trouble so that they can overcome their problems, which Nintendo released as Osu!
 Tatakae!
 Ouendan.
 The game received positive reviews, leading to plans to develop a localized and upgraded reskin of the game titled Elite Beat Agents, as well as a sequel, Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
 Ouendan 2.
-Despite all three games being praised by critics, none of them were commercially successful, all selling less than a million copies each.
+Despite all three games being praised by critics, none of them were commercially successful, all selling fewer than a million copies each.
 Poor sales, as well as the uniqueness of their target platform, prevented Nintendo from considering further sequels.